Jeremiah Chapter 43

 Where he was with the rest the captains as he was carried there with them.
-And as soon as he and they had got here, the word of the Lord came unto him, declaring the destruction of this place, and of the whole land.
+And, as soon as they arrived, the word of the LORD came unto him, declaring the destruction of this place, and of the whole land.

 Verses 9-13: “Take great stones”: Stones, placed in the mortar of the brick pavement in the courtyard entrance of the Pharaoh’s house, signaled the place where the conquering king of Babylon would bring devastation on Egypt and establish his throne.
 This was fulfilled in an invasion (ca. 568/567 B.C.).